 WooCommerce: Purchasing Power Parity (PPP) Discounts

-This is a pity because content should be accessible to ALL WooCommerce developers around the world, no matter their income level.
-I receive dozens of emails per month from amazing people who can’t really afford a USD 397 course because they make that amount of money in 4 months if they’re lucky.
+Content should be accessible to ALL users around the world, no matter their income level.
+I receive dozens of emails per month from amazing people who can’t really afford a USD 397 membership because they make that amount of money in 4 months.

 PPP is a special metric that tells us the real “purchasing power” of a given country.
 Take a basket of identical goods, pay in your local currency in your own country; purchase the same items in USD in the United States.
 Compare that difference to the actual exchange rate.
 Now you really have an idea of how much a country can afford to pay for that basket of goods.

 Let’s talk in plain English.
 Are you from India?
-You may get up to 75% off our online courses.
+You may get up to 75% off when PPP is applied.
 Are you from South Africa?
 Maybe a 59% discount!
 Are you from Argentina?
 61% off on average.
 Are you from Norway?
 No discount, sorry (it seems you do better than the US).
 And so on…

 In this post, I’ll go through a quick PPP math example to give you some context, and then I’ll tell you how I implemented PPP discounts in this same WooCommerce website.

-Want to help me test the PPP discount functionality which is currently in beta?
-Add a course to cart e.g. CustomizeWoo PRO, select your billing country at checkout, and leave a comment below with the discount you got, if any.
+Want to help me test the PPP discount functionality?
+Click here to add the GROW PASS membership to cart, worth $399, select your billing country at checkout, and leave a comment below with the discount you get, if any.
+It doesn’t always work – your feedback is always helpful so I can fix possible bugs!

 Enjoy!